 Don't join to sell immediately.
 Answer questions about water safety, share helpful swimming tips, and become a trusted resource.
 When parents post asking for swim lesson recommendations, other members will tag you.

 Search for "[Your City] Moms," "[Neighborhood Name] Parents," and "[Your Area] Community" groups.
-Most areas have 3-5 active groups with hundreds or thousands of local parents.
+Favor groups with recent, useful conversations and clear moderation over the biggest member count.

 Become known as the helpful swim instructor who shares good advice.
 When families need lessons, you'll be the first person they think of.